VEuPathDB/humann-nextflow/README.md

 Runs humann for a list of samples.

 In:
-- list of sample + fastq URLs, single or paired end
+- list of sample + fastq URLs
-- config
+- configuration

 Out:
 - species tables from metaphlan